Last updated August 3, 2018

 and tabulation.
 However, the data are still subject to several types of nonsampling errors.
 The

-most significant of these include reporting errors, undocumented shipments, timeliness, data capture
+most significant of these include reporting errors, undocumented shipments, timeliness, data

-Reporting errors: Reporting errors are mistakes or omissions made by importers, exporters, or their
+Reporting errors: Reporting errors are mistakes or omissions made by importers, exporters, or

-detailed commodity statistics.
+can affect the detailed commodity statistics.

-Undocumented shipments: Federal regulations require importers, exporters, or their agents to report
+Undocumented shipments: Federal regulations require importers, exporters, or their agents to

-all merchandise shipments above established exemption levels.
+report all merchandise shipments above established exemption levels.
 The Census Bureau has determined

 that not all required documents are filed, particularly for exports.